Ronald Wesley Taylor

 The Mets were the underdogs in the 1969 World Series against the Baltimore Orioles.
 Taylor made two appearances, notably helping the Mets to a win in Game 2 by getting Brooks Robinson to ground out to third to end the game.
 With Taylor's help, the Mets would win the World Series in five games.

 The first part of his baseball career ended in 1972 following a brief stint with the San Diego Padres.
 He would leave as a pitcher with 491 game appearances and having pitched nearly 800 innings.
 He finished with 45 wins, 43 losses and 72 saves to his name.
 He ended with an ERA of 3.93 over his time spent in the Majors.

 Ron Taylor visited the troops in Vietnam as part of a USO tour in 1969, meeting several Army doctors there and befriending two of them.
 He credits this visit as sparking his interest in medicine.
 He discussed going to medical school with Padres' teammate Cito Gaston, who didn't believe him.

 Taylor later returned to school at age 35, and earned a medical degree from the University of Toronto in 1977.
 During his first visit to the medical school at the U of T, the Dean tried to discourage him from changing careers at that point in his life, but he felt that one part of his career "had died a natural death" and that it was time to move on.
 He became the long-time team doctor for the Toronto Blue Jays in 1979.

-As of 2009, he is still practicing medicine; he still works for the Blue Jays, and he also maintains an independent medical practice in Toronto.
+As of 2009, he was still practicing medicine; he still worked for the Blue Jays, and he also maintained an independent medical practice in Toronto.
 Dr. Taylor is also a lecturer at his alma mater.
 As well, he helped establish the S.C.
 Cooper Family Sports Medicine Clinic at Toronto's Mount Sinai hospital.